Dogs of War (2017 novel)

 Dogs of War is a dystopian sci-fi, cyberpunk novel by UK author Adrian Tchaikovsky, published in 2017 by Head of Zeus.
-It forms the first part of the Dogs of War trilogy, and is followed by Bear Head (2021) and Bee Speaker (2025).
+It forms the first part of the Bioforms (also known as the Dogs of War) trilogy, and is followed by Bear Head (2021) and Bee Speaker (2025).

 Background

 The title, Dogs of War, refers to a phrase spoken by Mark Antony in Act 3, Scene 1 of Shakespeare's play Julius Caesar, "Cry 'Havoc!', and let slip the dogs of war."

 Tchaikovsky acknowledges that Dogs of War came directly from his reading of H.G.
 Wells’ novel, The Island of Dr Moreau.
 He also mentions the influence of Steinbeck's Of Mice and Men in relation to Rex, his main protagonist.
 Although Tchaikovsky says in interview that he had a childhood phobia of dogs, he goes on to say that his research into the science of domestication and the study of how dogs' brains work led him to "like dogs in the abstract."